 that she'd need much with Aiden and Todd.
 The boys scared easy.

 took a quick turn around the block. for ten o'clock the morning, most the locals at work somewhere else.
 November air tossed Sun front page down the sidewalk, and shouldered deeper into her jacket.
 She walked the boys' apartment, which was the one on the decorated for Halloween. big rain-soaked felt-and-wire spider clung crooked outside Perry's window.

 cars lined the street, mostly foreign make.
 One pink finned Cadillac belonged in Mary reward brochure museum both. an E-Z Carpet Cleaner van.

 Every instinct her screamed, keep walking.
 Call backup least.
 Only idiots martyrs themselves into situations they don't understand without cavalry waiting.

-If really did want rule any chance she crazy, shouldn't have walked straight the drawn gun, thrown open rear doors, and told two monitor-lit figures inside, "Hands where see them."
+If Sal really did want rule any chance she was crazy, shouldn't have walked straight the drawn her gun, thrown open rear doors, and told two monitor-lit figures inside, "Hands where can see them."

 The pretty redhead backed away the keyboard and swiveled in his chair.
 "She was cold.
 How was supposed know—"

 "Where the hell is brother?"